Cannacoin-Project/Cannapay/readme.md

 For configuration please see process.env file.

 TODO:
--Implement bitcore libs, explorer and BIP32 implementation for key creation/storage.
+- Implement bitcore libs, explorer and BIP32 implementation for key creation/storage.
 - Investigate Meteor.js for it's reactivity, tight mongo integration and for mobile support via Cordova/Phonegap.
 - Investigate Mylar frame work (using meteor) for full server side encryption of data (keys etc.)
 - Finish API code for open sourcing (potentially start new process/repo for API)